databio/sciquill/README.md

 ```

+2. Suppress the bibliography in the main `.md` files.

+One way to do this is to use a `csl` file that doesn't have a style for a
+bibliography.
+I don't like that, though, because it requires mucking around with
+style files, and you may want to produce a document with the bibliography some
-2. Suppress the bibliography in the main md files.
-In the file itself, put in a yaml header:
+time.
+The better alternative is this: In the file itself, put in a yaml header:

 ```{yaml}
 ---